Buying Cross country ski boots

 It's vital that your cross country ski boots fit with your bindings:

-- Salomon and Atomic boots fit with Salomon SNS bindings
+- Salomon SNS and Atomic SNS boots fit with Salomon and Atomic SNS bindings

 Read more about which compatibility between boots and bindings in this guide: "Buying bindings"